AyazCiplak/investment-graphing-tool/README.md

 Webpage that takes in user input such as investment length, periodic contributions and interest rate, and produces dynamic graphs of investment progression.

 # Current next steps:
-- Adding final style elements to final value display and graph titles / bars
+- Adding final style elements to final value display, user input boxes and graph titles / bars
-- Reorganizing style elements
+- Reorganizing code structure of style elements
+- Adding hover functionality to graph bars

 # Screenshots